Myndex/SAPC-APCA/documentation/independent-review.md

 - [**The Realities And Myths Of Contrast And Color**](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/) Published by _Smashing Magazine_.
 A brief but comprehensive primer to vision, color, and contrast for design, with an emphasis on typography, readability, and visual accessibility needs.

-### More WCAG&nbsp;2 Comparisons
+### Comparisons to WCAG&nbsp;2 by APCA's Creator
-The following articles and blogs written by APCA Lead Researcher A.Somers make technical and functional comparisons between APCA and WCAG&nbsp;2.
+The following articles, blogs, gists, and documentation written by APCA Lead Researcher A.Somers examine technical and functional differences between APCA and WCAG&nbsp;2.

 - [**Better Reading on the Web**](https://uxdesign.cc/better-reading-on-the-web-c943c4cfc91a) Published by _UX Collective_, this article discusses and demonstrates issues with automated testing and WCAG&nbsp;2 contrast math, methods, and guidelines.
 - **The _Tangled Web_ tech blog** _(TangledWeb.xyz)_: